Topic: The Search for Selection

 Location: NIMBioS at the University of Tennessee, Knoxville

 Organizer: J. Bruce Walsh, Ecology & Evolutionary Biology, Univ. of Arizona

-The goal of this tutorial is to expose investigators from all branches of biology to this rich menagerie of tests.
-It is applicable for population geneticists, genome biologists, evolutionary ecologists, paleontologists, functional morphologists, and just about any biologist who ponders on how to formally demonstrate that a feature (or features) of interest might have been shaped by selection.
+The goal of this tutorial was to expose investigators from all branches of biology to this rich menagerie of tests, applicable for population geneticists, genome biologists, evolutionary ecologists, paleontologists, functional morphologists, and just about any biologist who ponders on how to formally demonstrate that a feature (or features) of interest might have been shaped by selection.

 Intended Audience.
-The intended audience is advanced graduate students, postdocs, and faculty with an interest in searching for targets of selection, be they particular genomic sequences or particular traits.
-Given the breadth of this topic, we expect students from functional genomics, population and evolutionary genetics, ecology, paleobiology, functional morphology, and statistics (as well as other fields).
-The background required is some basic introduction to population and/or quantitative genetics.
+The intended audience was advanced graduate students, postdocs, and faculty with an interest in searching for targets of selection, be they particular genomic sequences or particular traits.
+Given the breadth of this topic, the material would be of interest to students from functional genomics, population and evolutionary genetics, ecology, paleobiology, functional morphology, and statistics (as well as other fields).
+Background required: some basic introduction to population and/or quantitative genetics.